Codey-LAB/Multi-LLM-API-Gateway/README.md

 **Cloud DB (postgresql.py):**

 Handles the heavy cases — persistent storage, workflow tool results that need to survive restarts, anything that benefits from a real relational DB.
-Neon-specific quirks are handled automatically: `statement_timeout` is stripped from the DSN (Neon doesn't support it), SSL is enforced at `require` minimum, keepalives are set, and terminated connections trigger an automatic pool restart.
+Neon-specific quirks are handled automatically: `statement_timeout` is stripped from the DSN (e.g. Neon doesn't support it), SSL is enforced at `require` minimum, keepalives are set, and terminated connections trigger an automatic pool restart.

 If no `DATABASE_URL` is set, the entire cloud DB layer is skipped cleanly.
 The app runs without it.